WR 102: Features

 Very strong stellar winds with a terminal velocity of 5,000 kilometers per second are causing WR 102 to lose /year.
 For comparison, the Sun loses (2–3) × 10^{−14} solar masses per year due to its solar wind, several hundred million times less than WR 102.
 These winds and the strong ultraviolet radiation from the hot star have compressed and ionised the surrounding interstellar material into a complex series of arcs described as the bubble type of Wolf–Rayet nebula.

 Evolutionary status

 WO stars are the last evolutionary stage of the most massive stars before exploding as supernovae.
 It is very likely that WR 102 is on its last stages of nuclear fusion, near or beyond the end of helium burning.

 It has been calculated that WR 102 will explode as a supernova within 1,500 years.
 High mass and rapid rotation would make a gamma-ray burst (GRB) possible, but it is unclear if WR 102 is rotating rapidly.
-It was previously thought that the projected rotation velocity within the stellar wind could be as fast as 1,000 km/s but spectropolarimetric observations seem to indicate that if WR 102 is rotating, it is rotating at a much lower speed.
+It was previously thought that the projected rotation velocity within the stellar wind could be as fast as 1,000 km/s or around 621 miles, but spectropolarimetric observations seem to indicate that if WR 102 is rotating, it would be rotating at a much lower speed.